View free policies procedures examples from all manuals. No obligation, no credit card!

 Meaningful Financial Controls For Positive Results

 Do you know if you are making money on the cash you borrow?
 Or how about the assets you deploy like accounts receivable, inventory, or cash?
 What about the asset acquisitions you make?
-These are hard questions to ask for some but when it comes to business finance, these are the questions you should be asking – before you raise debt or equity capital.
+These are hard questions to ask for some but when it comes to business finance and financial processes, these are the questions you should be asking – before you raise debt or equity capital.

 Read more about financial controls and positive results;

 Your capital needs are based on your revenue growth and your cash flow situation.
 Revenue growth comes from increasing the sales of your products or services, which in turn requires increases in expenses, assets, and working capital to fulfill those sales.
 This may seem obvious, but what is not so obvious is that there is a ceiling to this growth.
 Your growth is limited to your growth in equity.

 Read more about capital needs and cash flows;